foundersandcoders/old-coursebook/leaders/README.md

   + Find volunteer for Friday upstairs project presentation
   + External reviewer for Friday code review

+## Each day
++ Put the timetable for that day up on a whiteboard

 ## End of the week
 + Update [Stop, Go, Continue notes](../sgc/README.md)
 + Review this checklist